dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

 The plan is to:
   1. Write the 6050 device driver to configure and use the accelerometer using an i2c driver we give you.
-  2. Write your own driver from the Broadcom documents.
+  2. Write your own i2c driver from the Broadcom documents in a subsequent lab.

 There are a ton of extensions.
 Literally tons.
 Many I wish I had time to do, so with modest effort you can crank my boomer envy to 11.